rothiotome/very-simple-twitch-chat/README.md

     void Start()
     {
         TwitchController.Login(channelName, new TwitchLoginInfo("Username", "OauthToken"));
     }
 }
 ```
 Once you are connection, you can send messages using the ``TwitchController.SendMessage("message")`` method.
 ## Receiving Chat Messages
-To receive the Twitch chat messages and commands, subscribe to the `onChannelJoined`, `onTwitchMessageReceived` and `onTwitchCommandReceived` static delegates.
+To receive the Twitch chat messages, subscribe to the `onTwitchMessageReceived` static delegates.

 ```CSharp
 using System.Collections.Generic;